sammiee5311/mp4-download-and-converter/README.md

     - `DOWNLOAD_PATH` is a directory where you want to download to.
     - `CONVERTED_PATH` is a directory where you want to save converted videos to.
     - `VIDEOS_TEXT_FILE` is a text file with urls that you want to download.
-3. create python venv and install dependencies
-    1. create virtual python3.10 environment
+3. create virtual python3.10 environment
     - `python3.10 -m venv venv`
     - or `virtualenv venv -ppy310` (if you have installed virtualenv)
-    2. download dependencies
-        - `pip install -r requirements.txt`
 4. activate python venv
     - mac
         - `source venv/bin/activate`